 Moving from kinder to prep is a milestone in a child's life as they enter into a more formal education setting.
 Children will respond differently to this.

-- transition will take place during the course of November
+- transition will take place on Tuesday 16, 23 and 30 November

 - meet and greet by the Prep teachers in the Upper Kinder rooms;

 Children transitioning from Upper Kinder at FKI and from other centres will need to be dropped off at 8.30am and collected at 3.00pm from the Security entrance.

 A Welcome to Prep picture book will be distributed to all children who will be in Prep at Mount Scopus next year.
 We encourage you to spend time over the summer break reading this with your child to help prepare them understand what being in Prep will look like.